sawarkarakash/sawarkarakash.github.io/_posts/2023-09-11-Variational Autoencoders.md

 Both terms are important for the objective.
 To see why, imagine you're generating a new data point $x$ with a trained VAE.
 First, you sample $z$ from $p(z)$, and then you generate $x$ based on $p(x \vert z)$.
 What's crucial to recognize is that we're effectively sampling $(x, z)$ from $p_\theta(x, z)$, rather than directly generating $x$ from $p_\theta(x)$.
 This makes sense because if you think of a manifold in $x$ space that houses all the true data points, $q(z \vert x)$ establishes a kind of mapping.
 The regularization term in our objective ensures that $q(z \vert x)$ stays close to $p(z)$, letting us select a $z$ that can be decoded to a meaningful $x$.
 Reconstruction loss is important as well.
 Otherwise, our encoder-decoder scheme would simply fail.

-In Beta-VAE, the loss function is modified as follows:
+In Beta-VAE [2], the loss function is modified as follows:

 $$
 -  \ell_{\beta}(\theta, \phi, x) = -E_{z \sim q_\phi(z|x)} [\log p_\theta(x|z)] + \beta \times D_{\text{KL}}(q_\phi(z|x) || p_\theta(z))